kuhumcst/rescope/README.md

 Facsimile
 =========

-A facsimile viewer implemented as a [reagent](https://github.com/reagent-project/reagent) component utilising [custom HTML components](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) to embed [TEI-flavoured XML](https://tei-c.org/) directly into an HTML page.
+A facsimile viewer implemented as a [reagent](https://github.com/reagent-project/reagent) component utilising [custom HTML components](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) to embed XML directly into an HTML page.

+The main purpose is to be able to display [TEI-flavoured XML](https://tei-c.org/) next to a PDF/image viewer, but in fact any valid XML can be embedded.

 Development prerequisites
 -------------------------